 #1.
 What is the best drill for concrete?

 There is no specific drill that I can say is the best.
 Some prefer to go cordless, while others stick to corded drills.
-Depends on your criteria for usage.
+It depends on your criteria for usage.
 How often will you be using your drill and where will you be using it are the main deciding factors here.

 #2.
 What do you use a hammer drill for?

 Hammer drills are the perfect tools for pounding against hard surfaces, breaking tough concrete, drilling through masonry & many more.
 In short, a hammer drill is a drill machine with a hammering mechanism.
 This mechanism helps the drill move forward into the hole.

 #4.
 Do you have to use a hammer drill for concrete?

 Hammer drills are best suited for drilling and pounding light masonry blocks.
 For longer drilling, you should pick a rotary hammer drill instead.
 Why?
 Because the motor can get burned out if used for long.
-Using this tool on poured concrete for long period may cause heavy wear and shorten the lifespan of the motor.
+Using this tool on poured concrete for a long period may cause heavy wear and shorten the lifespan of the motor.

 #5.
 Can you use a chisel on a hammer drill?